Google Summer of Code: 2016

 Google announced the Google Summer of Code 2016 on February 9, 2016.
 The deadline for organization application was set to February 19, 2016.
 The student application period began on March 14, 2016, and student application deadline was set to March 25, 2016.
 180 organizations were accepted.
 It saw 18,981 total registered students (up 36% from 2015) with 7,543 student proposals from 5,107 students in 142 countries.
 The accepted student proposals were announced on April 22, 2016, with 1,206 student proposals accepted.

 2017

 The number of organizations was increased to 201, of which 39 were new.

 The 1,318 students accepted into the program hailed from 575 universities, of which 142 have students participating for the first time.

 Over 20,651 students from 144 countries registered for the program, which is an 8.8% increase over the previous high for the program.

 4,764 students from 108 countries submitted a total of 7,089 project proposals.

 2018

-212 organizations were accepted in 2018.
+Google Summer of Code 2018 followed the general structure of earlier editions, with mentoring organizations announced in February, student applications in March, accepted student projects announced in May, a summer coding period, and final results released in August, accompanied by detailed statistical reports on participation.